bitgenics/linc-cli/README.md

 Creating a site is easy too.
 Just run `linc init` in a directory that is set up as an npm package (meaning that at some point you've run `npm init` to create `package.json`).
-This command will run you through a couple of questions about your site (look at is as a project).
+This command will run you through a couple of questions about your site (look at it as a project).
 If possible, it will suggest default values based on the values in `package.json`, for instance, the name and description of your site.
-All questions have sensible defaults, but make sure to review before submitting.
+All questions have sensible defaults, but make sure to review them all before submitting.
 If you make a mistake, simply type Ctrl-C and the init process will abort immediately.

 ![alt text](https://cloud.githubusercontent.com/assets/468748/25604335/41db8f4c-2f35-11e7-9bb2-1288f4406013.png "linc init")

 ![alt text](https://cloud.githubusercontent.com/assets/468748/25604336/41dba518-2f35-11e7-9c55-742315994882.png "linc init")

-Once you've entered your sites information and settings, you will be shown the information that will be added to your `package.json`.
+Once you've entered your sites information and settings, you will be shown the information that will be added to your `package.json`:

+![alt text](https://cloud.githubusercontent.com/assets/468748/25604377/907b1884-2f35-11e7-899c-0292a47ef9aa.png
+ "linc section in package.json")

 If you're happy with the settings, simply press  enter (the default is to accept).
 Otherwise, type `N <enter>` or Ctrl-C and start over.

-![alt text](https://cloud.githubusercontent.com/assets/468748/25604377/907b1884-2f35-11e7-899c-0292a47ef9aa.png
- "linc section in package.json")

 If you've answered Y, your site will be created in our back-end.
 This may take a few moments, so be patient.
-Once this process has finished, some npm packages will be installed automatically, error pages are configured, and example configuration file(s) are copied into your source directory.
+Once this process has finished, some npm packages will be installed automatically, error pages configured, and example configuration file(s) copied into your source directory.
 Finally, if you've added custom domains, your site's endpoint is shown that you need to set up the custom domains with (CNAME).

 ![alt text](https://cloud.githubusercontent.com/assets/468748/25604337/41edc13a-2f35-11e7-80c2-3d2a0c322947.png "linc init")